mikemand/logviewer/README.md

 LogViewer also registers a filter (`logviewer.logs`) to aggregate all the logs in your `storage_path()/logs/` directory and share them with the `$logs` variable.

-Future versions will allow you to specify the names of these routes and add your own filters to them (to, for example, require authentication before viewing and/or deleting logs).

 ###Configuration

  * `per_page`: The number of log messages to show per page via Pagination.
 Default: 10.

+##TODO, Upcoming, etc.

+ * Need to finish setting up the highlights for all log levels.
+ * Allow users to specify the names of the routes and add their own filters to them (to, for example, require authentication before viewing and/or deleting logs).